nikoelt/WhisperAttack/VAICOM PRO/VAICOM_INTEGRATION.md

 1. The whisper server transcribe your spoken words to text and sends them to VoiceAttack
 1. VoiceAttack locate the correct "When I say" command and send it to VAICOM
 1. The associated radio command made in DCS

+## Updating VoiceAttack Keyword Collections

+The VSPX keywords exported from VAICOM will contain wildcards (`*`) for some words.
+For example, `Air Defense*`, `Ground Target*`, etc. This means that VAICOM will accept both singlular and plural versions of this, e.g. `Air Defense` and `Air Defenses`.
+Because the VoiceAttack commands do not support these wildcards the exported keyword collection needs to be updated to use both options.
+This requires changing `Air Defense*` to `Air Defense; Air Defenses`.

+Note, the VAICOM database does not require a change to add these aliases in the Editor configuration, VAICOM will continue to handle both cases.

+The `WhisperAttack for VAICOM PRO` profile in this repository has been updated for this and contains examples of it that can be followed.